-Greenfield Residential Subdivision the Aokautere provides Area comprehensively designed development incorporating a range of residential areas with high-quality and diverse living environments with a mix of housing densities, which are integrated with surrounding communities, landscape and natural gully systems, and supported by a local centre capable of meeting the day to day needs of the immediate neighbourhood
+Subdivision in the Aokautere Greenfield Residential Area provides for comprehensively designed development incorporating a range of residential areas with high-quality and diverse living environments with a mix of housing densities, which are integrated with surrounding communities, landscape and natural gully systems, and supported by a local centre capable of meeting the day to day needs of the immediate neighbourhood

-- To ensure subdivision layout and design includes the fixed Structure Plan elements (which are identified on Maps 7A.4, 7A.4A, 7A.4B, 7A.4C and 7A.4D) in the manner shown on the Aokautere Structure Plan.
-Fixed Structure Plan elements must be in accordance with Aokautere Structure Plan. - 5.1A To ensure subdivision layout and design provides for the Aokautere Structure Plan elements that are not fixed.
+- 5.1 To ensure subdivision layout and design includes the fixed Structure Plan elements (which are identified on Maps 7A.4, 7A.4B, 7A.4B, 7A.4C and 7A.4D) in the manner shown on is in general accordance with the Aokautere Structure Plan.
+Fixed Structure Plan elements must be in general accordance with the Aokautere Structure Plan. - 5.1A To ensure subdivision layout and design provides for the Aokautere Structure Plan elements that are not fixed.
 The elements must be provided in a manner that is consistent with the Aokautere Structure Plan but their location, extent and design may vary from that shown on the Structure Plan, provided the development outcomes in the objectives and policies in Sections 7, 7A, 10, 11.10 and 15.5 are met. - 5.1B Stormwater detention ponds must be provided and should generally be located as shown on the Aokautere Structure Plan.
-If an alternative location or design is proposed for a stormwater detention pond, it must: - be resilient to the effects of climate change and avoid increasing natural hazard risks on people, property or the environment;
+If an alternative location or design is proposed for a stormwater detention pond, it must: